calinah/katacoda-scenarios/new-scenario-template/intro.md

 ## Prerequisite Skills

-Define the target audience here, and list any prerequisite skills.
-For example:

-This is for software developers with prior experience using Jenkins to deploy web applications.
+This is for software developers with prior experience using Kubernetes to asses their knowledge level.

 ## Table of Contents